careed23/The-Network-Config-Generator/README.md

 [ ] Add support for Juniper Junos templates.

-[ ] Integreate with Netmiko to push configs directly to devices.
+[ ] Integrate with Netmiko to push configs directly to devices.

 [ ] Add unit tests to validate IP address formats.